Burr Caswell: Later life

-Further family history

-Caswell's daughter Mary, who was born around 1835, married Richard Hatfield at the Caswell farmhouse in 1854.
-Hatfield himself became a notable fruit farmer.
-They had the first recorded marriage in Mason County.
-She was the mother of fourteen children, nine of whom died before her death in 1882.
-Helen, Mary's younger sister, was born about 1837 and married Sewell Moulton.
-Caswell's last child was Edgar, who was born in 1840 in Illinois and married Julia Genia in 1871.
-Edgar became a prominent Ludington businessman.

 Caswell's home

 Aside from the second floor, Caswell's home was used as the site of the first Pere Marquette Township meeting: the front half of his home was the site of the first county seat and the first courthouse in Mason County, the kitchen served as the county's first store and post office, and the basement was used as a temporary jail.
 The building is recognized as a Registered State Historic Site, and the house was fully restored by the Mason County Historical Society between 1965 and 1976.